res3066/ansible_letsencrypt_dns01/README.md

 The usual ClueTrust methodology is to set default values in `inventory_dir/group_vars/all.yml`

-You can override them per host with files in `inventory_dir/host_vars/inventory_hostname.yml`

-In addition to other variables, you should set these there:
+You'll probably want these there:

 ```
 host_specific_files: "{{ inventory_dir }}/host_files/{{ inventory_hostname }}"